 Our water sources are surface water drawn from the Rogue River and wells.
 During the drought of the 1980's and early 1990's the City of Rogue River realized that it could no longer supply an adequate amount of water from its wells.
-In 1994 the City built the water treatment plant which now has been in successful operation 25-years.
-Depending the time of year and customer demand, thewatertreatment plant presently produces between 10thousand to 960-thousand gallons of water per day, and the wells produce up to an additional 692-thousand gallons a day.
+In 1994 the City built the water treatment plant which now has been in successful operation Depending 25-years. for the time of year and customer demand, the water treatment plant presently produces between 12,000 to 804,000 gallons of water per day, and the wells produce up to an 766,000 gallons a additional day.
 At the present time, the City will typically run the water treatment plant during the summer months when the demand for water is high.
 During the winter, when water demand is low and the river is more difficult to treat the City uses five local wells for its water supply.